Challihj/Slot-Machine/README.md

 - Program generates a random 3 x 3 display with 4 different symbols ( )
 - After generating an output, the program checks if user wins (three symbols in a row on a line bet on)
 - Program keeps track of user's balance
-- Asks if user wants to keep playing, if they do it randomly generates another board, if not it exits and prints users total balance and says good buy
+- Asks if user wants to keep playing, if they do it randomly generates another board, if not it exits and prints users total balance and says good bye